 - Not having anyone keep an eye out for “@” mentions on Twitter, especially on weekends or holidays when people are traveling, or at night when they’re out and about in your town.

-It’s so easy to new canadian meds be distracted by the latest shiny object, or what the next town over is doing, but you must stay focused on your strategy and execution of the basics before worrying about anything else.
+It’s so easy to be distracted by the latest shiny object, or what the next town over is doing, but you must stay focused on only here your strategy and execution of the basics before worrying about anything else.
 It is critical to your success.

 Get your Basics in Line